 As discussed above, engaged employees have an in-depth realization of the importance of collaborative effort in achieving organizational success.
 So engaged employees take charge of promoting a cordial environment at the workplace.
 They exchange greetings with their colleagues and make time to interact with them.

 After being inspired by their example, other employees also begin to interact with each other.
-This sets up a chain reaction which results in the establishment of a friendly atmosphere in the organization.
+This sets up a chain reaction that results in the establishment of a friendly atmosphere in the organization.

 3. Self-Motivated Employees